Canon 1200D vs Pentax K-1 II

 Review summary: Canon 1200D vs Pentax K-1 II

 So how do things add up?
 Is there a clear favorite between the Canon 1200D and the Pentax K-1 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 1200D: